ChocoChopin/miEru/README.md

 4. Toggle the dictionary and clipboard extensions on so that they look like [this](https://prnt.sc/tofam6), press the Open-as-Popup extension button to get rid of the window frame if you want
 5. Run **miEru.exe**, you'll see its **見** taskbar icon appear
 6. Select the window of whatever you want to capture, and press **Ctrl + F12**; captured text appears at the top of the browser window

+> Can't be arsed to click on all that stuff?
+Click on [this](https://www.dropbox.com/s/ucr41hrljggg890/Firefox%20miEru.zip?dl=1) instead, for a portable version of Firefox with the addons already installed.

 ## Initial setup
 ###### *First things first...*